 Himalayan pink salt belongs to the rock salt (Halite) category.
-This is the salt collected in Pakistan (the Punjab region).
-The Salt Range mountains (the South of Pakistan) are the primary source producing Himalayan pink salt.
+The Salt Range mountains (the South of Pakistan) are the primary source of it.

 Himalayan pink salt has a complex mineral content with a bold flavor perfect for baking dishes.
 Trace minerals form its pinkish hue.
-People often use this pink salt for spa treatments as its high heat tolerance helps release iron into the space.
+People often use this pink salt for spa treatments toimprove skin conditions (thanks to its moisturizing property) and relieve pain in muscles.

 Some even use a whole block of Himalayan salt to make decorative lamps called ‘salt lamps’ with a pinkish or orangish hue.